obaratch/birthday-coincidence-simulator/README.md

 # Birthday Coincidence Simulator

-This is a dead simple JS to simulate the probability of two or more people in a classroom (up to 60 by default) having the same birthday.
+This NodeJS app simulates the probability of two or more people in a classroom (up to 60 by default) having the same birthday, assuming the random chance of birth throughout the year.
 Please note that it generates a PNG image using an external service [QuickChart](https://quickchart.io).

 ## Setup